WHY EAT THE SEASONS?

 We do, however, think it’s a bit silly to buy asparagus flown in from South America, or apples shipped from New Zealand, when for many weeks or months of the year you can feast on far superior native versions - often at a lower cost financially as well as environmentally.
 And whenever a particular UK-produced ingredient goes out of season, you can guarantee that another delicious food has come back into season to tempt us all.
 Ultimately, Eat the Seasons is about enjoyment not abstinence.
 But people who are interested in food quality and have an awareness of when certain ingredients are at their best will, quite naturally, end up eating MORE of the foods in season and LESS of those shipped half-way around the world.

 Of course even when a food is in season its quality can vary dramatically.
 Food produced locally, e.g. bought from a farmers’ market, is likely to be a lot fresher than its supermarket equivalent.
 Meat produced with respect for the animals concerned will inevitably be far superior to intensively-reared animals that are likely to have spent pitiful lives in abhorrent conditions.
 See our recommended section for pointers to some excellent sources of further information on these subjects.

 We hope you have as much fun using the site as we have putting it together.
 If you have any comments, questions or suggestions about the site, please get in touch.
-And if you sign up for our weekly email you’ll be kept up-to-date with which foods are best NOW, making it easy to buy and eat seasonally.

 So say goodbye to monotonous, mediocre meals and discover the world of sublime and sensational seasonal foods.